PAKISTAN EARTHQUAKE VICTIMS

 January 2006 Update:

-GAiN Germany, USA and us had six containers inside Pakistan currently, which consisted of medical supplies, hospital beds, blankets, sleeping bags clothing, dried soup mix and baby food.
+Along with GAiN Germany and GAiN USA, we had six containers inside Pakistan, which consisted of medical supplies, hospital beds, blankets, sleeping bags clothing, dried soup mix and baby food.
 Distribution of these supplies was coordinated by the GAiN Pakistan staff.

 June 2006 Update: